The present application, filed on or after March 16, 2013, is being examined under the first inventor to file provisions of the AIA .

 Claim limitations in this application that use the word “means” (or “step”) are being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, except as otherwise indicated in an Office action.
 Conversely, claim limitations in this application that do not use the word “means” (or “step”) are not being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, except as otherwise indicated in an Office action.

 This application includes one or more claim limitations that use the word “means”, “step”, or a generic placeholder but are nonetheless not being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph because the claim limitation(s) recite(s) sufficient structure, materials, or acts to entirely perform the recited function.
-Such claim limitation(s) is/are: “surface cleaning apparatus” in Claims 1-20, “recovery system” in Claims 1, 19, and 20, and “vapor dispensing system” in Claims 1, 13, 15, 19, and 20.
+Such claim limitation(s) is/are: “surface cleaning apparatus” in Claims 1-8 and 10-20, “recovery system” in Claims 1, 19, and 20, and “vapor dispensing system” in Claims 1, 13, 15, 19, and 20.

 Because this/these claim limitation(s) is/are not being interpreted under 35 U.S.C.
 112(f) or pre-AIA 35 U.S.C.
 112, sixth paragraph, it/they is/are not being interpreted to cover only the corresponding structure, material, or acts described in the specification as performing the claimed function, and equivalents thereof.